zazum/vscode-docs/docs/python/debugging.md

 ### Local script debugging

-In some scenarios, you need to debug a Python script that's invoked locally by another process.
-For example, you may be debugging a web server that runs different Python scripts for specific processing jobs.
+There will be times when you need to debug a Python script that's invoked locally by another process.
+An example would be if you were debugging a web server that runs different Python scripts for specific processing jobs.
 In such cases, you need to attach the VS Code debugger to the script once it's been launched:

 1. Run VS Code, open the folder or workspace containing the script, and create a `launch.json` for that workspace if one doesn't exist already.